The Tools of Choice for Hobbyists and Professionals

 Scenic Express:

 "The best thing since sliced bread."
-1998 Catalog

-"Our video, entitled The Building of a Village Tradition, is filled with ideas on creating eye-catching displays.
+"We add shape to the foam scenery using the Hot Wire.
+This tool allows us to make smooth, sculptured edges...and no mess!
+Our video, The Building of a Village Tradition, is filled with ideas on creating eye-catching displays.
 Our designer achieved wonderful results using the Hot Wire device when making mountains."
-August 26, 1994

-Village Reality & Landscaping:
+Village Realty & Landscaping:

 "The Hot Wire Engraving Tool is indispensable for making cobblestone roadways and walls in any miniature setting."
-Patty Murphy

 Scientific Models/Micro Mark:

 "Just turn on the power and cut or form without the dust and mess produced by a saw or sur-form rasp.
 The Hot Wire slices through styrene foam like a hot knife through butter.
 Ideal for creating contoured bases and mountains for diorama and model railroad scenery."
-1998 Catalog

 Hobby Merchandiser Magazine:

-"The 4-In-1 Hot Wire Foam Factory includes four complete tools and the Hot Wire Variable Power Supply for all foam cutting needs.
-This set is the perfect workshop accessory for holiday decorations, dollhouses, railroading scenery, name plates, home and yard ornaments, puzzles, school art and science projects and more . . .
-Hot Wire's Hot Scroll Table features a 12" x 14" table for cutting accurate straight edges, strips, angles, curves, cylinders and cones.
+"The 4-in-1 Hot Wire Foam Factory Kit includes four complete tools and the Hot Wire Variable Power Supply for all foam cutting needs.
+This set is the perfect workshop accessory for holiday decorations, dollhouses, railroading scenery, name plates, home and yard ornaments, puzzles, school art and science projects and more...Hot Wire's Hot Scroll Table features a 12" x 14" table for cutting accurate straight edges, strips, angles, curves, cylinders and cones.
 This industrial strength, ABS tool's cutting angle adjusts in seconds for convenient bevel cuts."
-1997 Review

-Richards Toy Trains & Layouts:
+Richard's Toy Trains & Layouts:

 "Their newest layout can be seen at Maverick's Restaurant.
 They built a 270-foot-long layout around the whole perimeter and the whole train is personalized.
 This layout is more than a shelf.
 There is scenery all the way around, with different scenes to see on each wall.
 This is a must-see if you love trains.
 Richard Weaver, owner, uses a Hot Wire Foam Factory tool to shape mountains out of Styrofoam for train layouts."
-Simi Valley Daily News

 Finescale Railroader Magazine:

-"The Hot Wire Foam Factory offers a comprehensive "workshop" for sculpting Styrofoam . . .
-From the beginning, it was clear the Factory had done its homework.
-The video demonstrated very clearly and simply how to cut or sculpt Styrofoam in virtually any way imaginable . . .
-I have had virtually no experience with Styrofoam and, after sitting through the instructional video only once, was able to achieve perfect results . . .
-It felt exactly as though I were pressing a knife through butter . . .
 While the individual elements making up the Foam Factory are lightweight and simple, each appears to be of high quality and more than rugged enough for its use.
 I never experienced a failure or glitch and actually had fun testing the unit.
-The only limits working with such a material seem to be the level of detail Styrofoam can retain and your own creativity . . .
-The Hot Wire Foam Factory Sculpting Tool is an excellent product and certainly one none of us should overlook."
-Russ Reinberg
+The only limits working with such a material seem to be the level of detail Styrofoam can retain and your own creativity...The Hot Wire Foam Factory Sculpting Tool is an excellent product and certainly one none of us should overlook."

-Creative Villages
+Creative Villages:

-I have been building displays out of Styrofoam for about seven years and did not discover the Hot Wire Foam Factory until a few years ago.
-Since then my job and passion of building displays for Department 56 and Lemax retailers to the collectors themselves has been much easier.
-Using the various tools from the Hot Wire Foam Factory has made it so much easier to create all the different looks that I need to make to please my customers.
-The Hot Knife and the Sculpting Tool are in my opinion the most versatile tools but then when I discovered the Scroll Table my display work was not work anymore.
+The Hot Knife and the Sculpting Tool are in my opinion the most versatile tools, but then when I discovered the Scroll Table my display work was not work anymore.
 This tool helped me make things in one piece instead of many pieces.
 I just can't say enough about all the tools.
 Lastly, dealing with the staff of the Hot Wire Foam Factory has been a very pleasant experience.
 They are always so eager to help and recommend the right tool for the job.
-Thank you Hot Wire Foam Factory for making Creative Villages what it is today. " Roger Beauregard
+Thank you Hot Wire Foam Factory for making Creative Villages what it is today. "

 Happy Parent:

 "Normally we spend twenty to fifty dollars on materials for school projects for our children.
 This time we used scrap Styrofoam given to us by a local appliance store.
 Our daughter recreated the Santa Barbara Mission, and got an A+, and we didn't have to clean up a big mess afterwards.
 Now I'm using the Hot Wire Foam Factory to make Holiday ornaments as gifts for my friends."
-Lompoc, California

 Miniature Set Builder:

 "Before we discovered Styrofoam we were using as much as forty packages of expensive and messy expandable foam for one small set.
 Now we use a couple of sheets of $10 insulating foam, or get leftover pieces from construction sites for free!"
-Hollywood, California

 Surf Shop Owner: